vinodsalesforce1992/Agentforce/.a4drules/workflows/TRACE_AI.md

 **If user selected "No, Start Analysis":**

-Display: "Found {count} changed files.
+Display: "Found {TOTAL_FILES} changed files.
 Starting analysis..."

-Continue to Step 9.
+Proceed to Step 9.

 ---

-# Step 9: Load File Contents
+# Step 9: Load Changed Files Content

-Read all files from `CHANGED_FILES` list and load their contents into context.

-**Important:**
+**Read the content of files from the CHANGED_FILES list.**

+**Files to skip:**

-- Automatically skip files with `unfiled$` in path (email templates)
+- Any file with `unfiled$` in the path
-- If a file cannot be read, skip it and note it
-- Don't stop the entire process for individual file errors
+- Files that cause read errors

-**After loading:**
+**After reading, note:**

+- Successfully read: {count}
+- Skipped: {count}

-Display: "Loaded {successfully_read}/{total} files.
-Skipped {skipped} files.
+Display: "Loaded {successfully_read} of {TOTAL_FILES} files.
 Beginning analysis..."

 ---

-# Step 10: Deep Forward Trace Analysis
+# Step 10: Forward Trace Analysis

-**Goal:** Verify EVERY requirement detail is implemented.
+**Goal:** Validate that EVERY acceptance criterion is fully implemented with DEEP analysis.

-## 10.1: Parse Each AC into Sub-Requirements

-For each Acceptance Criteria, break it down into detailed checks.

-**Example AC:** "Add Priority field to Task object (Picklist: Low, Medium, High, Urgent, Default: Medium, Required)"

-**Parse into sub-requirements:**

-1. Field Priority\_\_c exists
-2. Field type is Picklist
-3. Picklist values: Low, Medium, High, Urgent (exact match)
-4. Default value is "Medium"
-5. Field is marked as required

-**Example AC:** "Due Date Indicator formula shows 'Overdue' if past due, 'Due Soon' if within 3 days, 'On Track' otherwise"

-**Parse into sub-requirements:**

-1. Field Due_Date_Indicator\_\_c exists
-2. Field type is Formula (Text)
-3. Formula includes "Overdue" logic for past dates
-4. Formula includes "Due Soon" logic for within 3 days
-5. Formula includes "On Track" logic for other cases

-**Example AC:** "Scheduled job runs daily at 8 AM"

-**Parse into sub-requirements:**

-1. Apex Schedulable class exists
-2. Job is actually scheduled (CronTrigger exists or scheduling code present)
-3. Schedule is set to run at 8 AM daily

-**Do this for EVERY AC from ALL stories.**
+CRITICAL: You MUST read actual file contents.
+DO NOT guess based on field names.

+RULE: Explicitly check each word in the requirements (AC, Description and Comments) and ensure the implementation matches with proper logic.

+Read all acceptance criteria and comments.
+For each AC:

+1. Find the files that should implement it
+2. **Use `view` tool to read those files**
+3. Check if EVERYTHING in the AC is implemented exactly
+4. Mark: ✅ MET, ⚠️ PARTIAL, or ❌ MISSING
+5. Record: AC #, Story, Requirement, Status, Evidence, Gaps, Suggestions

+**CRITICAL RULES:**

+1. **NEVER mark as MET without reading the actual file**
+2. **NEVER assume or guess file contents**
+3. **ALWAYS use the view tool to read files**
+4. **ALWAYS document what you found vs what was required**
+5. **Be strict: only MET if EVERYTHING matches exactly**

+**Status Guidelines:**

+- ✅ **MET**: Implementation exists AND matches ALL AC requirements exactly
+- ⚠️ **PARTIAL**: Implementation exists BUT has gaps (wrong type, wrong value, wrong operator, missing property)
+- ❌ **MISSING**: Implementation does not exist

 ---

-## 10.2: Deep Analysis of Each Sub-Requirement

-For each sub-requirement:

-**Step 1: Identify what to check**

-Determine file type and what property/code to verify.

-**Step 2: Read the actual file content**

-For **Custom Fields** (.field-meta.xml files):

-- Read the XML content
-- Extract: `<type>`, `<required>`, `<defaultValue>`, `<valueSet>`, `<formula>`
-- Verify against AC requirements

-For **Apex Classes** (.cls files):

-- Read the code
-- Check for specific methods, logic patterns
-- Verify business logic implementation

-For **Page Layouts** (.layout-meta.xml files):

-- Read the XML
-- Check if fields are present in `<layoutItems>`

-For **Custom Settings** (.object-meta.xml files):

-- Check if object exists
-- Check if the setting is actually USED in code (search Apex files for references)

-**Step 3: Mark status accurately**

-- ✅ **MET**: ALL sub-requirements satisfied
-- ⚠️ **PARTIAL**: Some sub-requirements satisfied, some missing
-- ❌ **MISSING**: None or very few sub-requirements satisfied

-**Step 4: Document evidence precisely**

-Record:

-- File path
-- Exact property found (e.g., `<required>false</required>`)
-- What's implemented vs. what's required
-- Specific gap details

-**Store Forward Trace results with:**

-- Each AC number and story ID
-- Each sub-requirement status
-- Overall AC status
-- Evidence and gaps

----

-# Step 11: Accurate Backward Trace Analysis
+# Step 11: Backward Trace Analysis

-**Goal:** Find code without linked requirements.
+**Goal:** Ensure all changed code is mapped to requirements.

+**CRITICAL: Only analyze files from the CHANGED_FILES list.
+Do NOT scan workspace.**

-## 11.1: For Each File in CHANGED_FILES
+For each file in CHANGED_FILES:

-**Step 1: Skip metadata files automatically**
+1. Check if it's mentioned in any requirement
+2. Check if it was used in Forward Trace
+3. Mark: ✅ MAPPED, ⚠️ UNLINKED, or ❌ GHOST

+**Skip these files:**

-- Files ending with `-meta.xml` (except custom object/field definitions)
+- `-meta.xml` files (except `.field-meta.xml`, `.object-meta.xml`)
 - `package.xml`

-**Step 2: Check if mentioned in requirements**

-Search requirement file content for ANY mention of:

-- File name (e.g., "TaskItemPriorityHelper")
-- Field name (e.g., "Comments\_\_c")
-- Class name, method name
-- Object name (e.g., "Task_Reminder_Settings\_\_c")

-**Search in:**

-- All AC text
-- All comment text
-- Epic description
-- Story descriptions

-**Step 3: Check if already validated**

-Was this file cited as evidence in Forward Trace?

-**Step 4: Categorize**

-**Category 1: Mapped to Requirements ✅**

-- File was cited in Forward Trace OR
+- Files in `__tests__` directory

+**Categories:**

-- File is clearly mentioned in requirements
+- ✅ **MAPPED**: File is linked to requirements

-**Category 2: Unlinked Business Logic ⚠️**

-- File implements business functionality (fields, classes, triggers, LWCs)
-- NOT mentioned anywhere in requirements
+- ⚠️ **UNLINKED**: Business logic NOT mentioned in requirements
-- **Action:** Flag for Jira update

-**Category 3: Ghost Code ❌**

-- File seems completely unrelated to story theme
-- Different module/feature
-- **Action:** Remove or verify

-**Store Backward Trace results.**
+- ❌ **GHOST**: File from different feature/epic

 ---